sauprankul/obd2_data_analyzer/README.md

 Save and restore complete analysis sessions:

 - **Save View**: File → Save View (Ctrl+S) to save current state with a name
+  - Pre-fills name if re-saving an existing view
 - **Home Screen**: Saved views appear on the right side of the home screen
-- **Double-click**: Open a saved view to restore the session
+  - Double-click or select and click "Open Selected" to load
+  - Delete button (🗑) next to each view for quick removal
+  - "Delete All" button to clear all saved views
-- **Auto-prompt**: When closing or opening new files, you'll be prompted to save
+- **Auto-prompt**: When closing or opening new files, you'll be prompted to save (skipped if no changes)

 **What's saved in a view:**
 - CSV file paths (with relocation dialog if files move)
 - Import colors and time offsets
 - Math channels and filters
-- Channel visibility settings
+- Chart visibility (shown/hidden) and import line visibility per channel
 - Time range and zoom level
+- Graph heights (taller/shorter setting)
 - Split window mode state

 **Storage location:** `Documents/OBD2Analyzer/views/`